 3. Trouble keeping things clean and tidy

-If your loved one is struggling to keep their home clean or you’re finding it difficult to bathe regularly, an in-home carer can help around the house and provide support with washing, continence care and dressing.
+If your loved one is struggling to keep their home clean or you’re finding it difficult to bathe regularly, an in-home carer can help around the house and provide support with washing, continence care, and dressing.
 The biggest advantage of home care is that your loved one gets to stay at home for longer, and a carer can help to keep the house and garden looking just the way you like it.

 4. Struggling with meals

-Shopping, meal prep, cooking and eating healthy, nutritious meals can become more difficult as we age.
+Shopping, meal prep, cooking, and eating healthy, nutritious meals can become more difficult as we age.
 While our appetites may change as we get older, eating properly is vital to stay healthy for longer.
-If you need help with meals or notice your loved one is having trouble stocking their kitchen or is eating the same meals over and over again, you can arrange for a carer to come at mealtimes and even help with the washing up afterwards.
+If you need help with meals or notice your loved one is having trouble stocking their kitchen or is eating the same meals over and over again, you can arrange for a carer to come at mealtimes and even help with the washing up afterward.

 5. Changes in mood or loneliness

-Isolation can increase the risks of depression and significantly reduce quality of life, and we often become less socially active as we age.
+Isolation can increase the risks of depression and significantly reduce the quality of life, and we often become less socially active as we age.
 If a family member has become the primary caregiver for a relative it can also put a strain on the relationship and make it more difficult to enjoy spending time together.
-Companionship is an important aspect of home care, and as well as having a catch up over a cup of tea or sharing hobbies, having a regular visitor will help to spot changes in health, mobility or mood.
+Companionship is an important aspect of home care, and as well as having a catch-up over a cup of tea or sharing hobbies, having a regular visitor will help to spot changes in health, mobility or mood.